-Creative Compassion, Inc. (CCI) is a Tennessee 501(c) registered nonprofit agency.
-We were created for the sole reason to bring better housing opportunities to local families.
+Creative Compassion, Inc. (Creative) is a Tennessee 501(c) registered nonprofit agency.
+We were created for the sole reason to bring better housing opportunities to local families in the Upper Cumberland.

 Our name was first a sermon title, then an idea, until finally we were founded as a social service ministry by Michael and Judy Smathers.